Pemmican is a traditional Canadian or Native American food that is a concentrated mixture of protein and fat. The word pemmican comes from the

 Ingredients and Traditional Preparation of Pemmican

 Next, they pound the meat using stones or a big mortar and pestle and turn it into small pieces until it becomes powder-like.
 The meat is mixed with rendered fat.
 After that, dried fruits like Saskatoon berries, blueberries, cherries, and cranberries were pounded into the powder and fat.
 Water is removed from dried fruits.
-Thus, it has a longer shelf life than fresh fruits.

 Benefits of Pemmican

-First, it has a long shelf life, and it can provide a whole meal for an individual.
+First, it has a long shelf life and can provide an individual with a whole meal.
 It does not need any refrigeration since the food does not hold moisture.
+It is a good snack for all outdoor activities such as climbing, biking, backpacking trips, road tripping, kayaking, etc.

 Third, it is easy to carry and lightweight.
 You can store it in tight containers or Ziplock bags and put it in your luggage.
-The military in the field can just put the pemmican in their pockets and eat it whenever they are hungry.
+The military in the field can just put the Pemmican in their pockets and eat it whenever they are hungry.

 Fourth, it contains fat, protein, vitamins, and minerals that our body needs to function.
-22 ounces of pemmican contains the following nutritional benefits:
+22 ounces of Pemmican contains the following nutritional benefits:

 - 293 calories